yiranwww/GP-classification-for-maneuver-detect/README.md

 You can also set your own data path and gpml path.

 First run "CollectData" to pre-process the data.
 There are three test data in this code:
-Test-1 is from the same orbits as training data, with known maneuvers;\\
+Test-1 is from the same orbits as training data, with known maneuvers;
-Test-2 is from different orbits but the same database as training data, with known maneuvers;\\
+Test-2 is from different orbits but the same database as training data, with known maneuvers;
-Test-3 is from unknwon database, with unknown maneuvers.\\
+Test-3 is from unknwon database, with unknown maneuvers.

 In the example code, we define the training code is from orbit 1 to orbit 5 with maneuver magnitude as 3/5/10 m/s.

-After pre-processing the data, run "BuildGP" to training the model.
+After pre-processing the data, run '''BuildGP``` to training the model.
 The trained model and other informations are saved at "GP_model.mat".
 Here we set the training size as 10 in the example code for a quick training.
 If you want to have a higer accuracy, you can increase it.

 Finally run "Predict" to predict the results with trained model.
 The final result is saved at "PredictedResult.mat".